 What we’re looking for

+Style and details: In their most traditional form, oxford shirts have buttons at the collar points, a reinforced chest pocket, pleated sleeves, and back details like a box pleat to allow for comfortable movement and a locker loop that was conceived so that college students could hang their shirts in, you know, lockers.
 Many brands offer a slim-fit oxford, which is tapered and slimmer in the arms, chest, and body.
 This style was especially popular in the early 2010s, but many brands are starting to return to a roomier classic cut inspired by the original Brooks Brothers oxford shirt.
 According to Guy, “different people will draw different lines in the sand for what they think is the most iconic version of the oxford shirt, and the Brooks Brothers design has changed slightly over the years.”
 He says that for him, what’s most important is the collar: “In the last 20 years, as clothes have become slimmer and shorter, collar points have also shrunk to keep proportions,” says Guy, explaining that the charm of the oxford shirt is all about how the collar ends up having this very sporty and carefree roll.
 “So for me, the collar points have to be long enough to express that roll and, ideally, be unlined so that it feels more comfortable and looks more natural,” he says.
 The collar roll is a small detail that may hold extra appeal for die-hard clothing enthusiasts, but Guy says most people will be perfectly happy with a shorter collar.
-And as oxford-wearing men know, a good oxford shirt doesn’t have to be white, so we’ve also noted which of our picks come in additional colors.
+And as oxford-wearing folks know, a good oxford shirt doesn’t have to be white, so we’ve also noted which of our picks come in additional colors.

 Best overall oxford shirt

-Classic fit, slim fit, tall fit | Chest pocket, pleated back and sleeves, Locker loop | XS–XXL | Cotton | 7 colors
+Classic fit, slim fit, tall fit | Chest pocket, pleated back and sleeves, locker loop | XS–XXL | Organic cotton | 7 colors

 This oxford shirt got the thumbs-up from three of the men we talked to.
-Photographer and rug dealer Mikael Kennedy wears oxford button-downs as often as he wears T-shirts — so he looks for options that both look good and are affordable enough to buy in bulk.
+Photographer and rug dealer Mikael Kennedy wears oxford button-downs as often as he wears T-shirts — so he looks for options that both look good and are affordable enough to buy multiples of.
 That’s why he likes J. Crew’s oxford.
 “They’re not disposable-feeling, but they don’t feel precious, either,” Kennedy says, adding that he even got married in one he bought on sale for $30.
 Tim Melideo, who runs the men’s fashion website Stay Classic, also recommends this shirt to anyone dipping their toe into more formal dressing, saying it was J. Crew’s oxford that first “transformed my style and got me to really step it up.”